-WASHINGTON -- Republican leaders are grappling with the prospect that the best hope for stopping Donald Trump's march to the nomination may be Ted Cruz - the only candidate who causes as much heartburn among party elites as the billionaire businessman, if not sometimes more.
+WASHINGTON -- Republican leaders on Sunday grappled with the prospect that the best hope for stopping Donald Trump's march to the nomination may be Ted Cruz - the only candidate who causes as much heartburn among party elites as the billionaire businessman, if not sometimes more.

 The Texas senator split contests with Trump in Saturday's voting, bolstering his argument that only he can defeat the real estate mogul.
 Trump and Cruz are now significantly outpacing Marco Rubio in the delegate count, further shrinking the Florida senator's already narrow path to the nomination.